developer123sagar/nextjs-starterkit-v1/README.md

 - **ESLint**: Linting setup with custom configurations for Next.js and Prettier to enforce code quality.
 - **Husky**: Pre-commit hooks to improve your Git workflow and ensure clean commits.
 - **Import Sorting**: Automatic import sorting with `@trivago/prettier-plugin-sort-imports` to keep your imports neat and organized.
-- **Radix UI**: Includes accessible UI components such as Popovers, Sliders, Switches, Toasts, and Tooltips from Radix UI for building robust UI elements.
+- **Radix UI**: Accessible UI components such as Popovers, Sliders, Switches, Toasts, and Tooltips for building robust UI elements.
-- **Redux Toolkit**: Powerful state management tool to handle global state with ease, integrated with React-Redux.
+- **Prisma ORM**: Powerful ORM for handling database interactions with an easy-to-use API and seamless TypeScript integration.

 ## Getting Started